Igigog/anomaly-modding-book/src/glossary/glossary.md

 ___

-Contains descriptions of various Stalker related terms used in modding and in X-Ray Engine.
+Contains descriptions of various S.T.A.L.K.E.R. related terms used in modding and in X-Ray Engine.

 <style>
     :target {